Main Content

 collapse all

-Create an environment with a discrete action space, and obtain its observation and action specifications.
+Create an environment and obtain its observation and action specifications.
 For this example, load the environment used in the example Create DQN Agent Using Deep Network Designer and Train Using Image Observations.
 This environment has two observations: a 50-by-50 grayscale image and a scalar (the angular velocity of the pendulum).
 The action is a scalar with five possible elements (a torque of -2, -1, 0, 1, or 2 Nm applied to a swinging pole).

 % Load predefined environment